thoughtbot/guides/rails/README.md

 - Order i18n translations alphabetically by key name.
 - Order model contents: constants, macros, public methods, private methods.
 - Put application-wide partials in the [`app/views/application`] directory.
+- Use `lib` for code that is not app-specific and could later be extracted into a gem.
+- Use `app/jobs` for code that doesn't need to return anything and can be run asynchronously.
 - Use `def self.method`, not the `scope :method` DSL. [#643](https://github.com/thoughtbot/guides/pull/643)
 - Use the default `render 'partial'` syntax over `render partial: 'partial'`.
 - Use `link_to` for GET requests, and `button_to` for other HTTP verbs.